ttkorhonen/e3pages/docs/kb/training/workbook/11_suppl_tools.md

 ## How to monitor your IOC and related processes

-So, as we've set things up, systemd starts and manages procServ processes that run our IOC(s).
+So, as we have set things up, systemd starts and manages procServ processes that run our IOC(s).
 A conserver server is also run as a system daemon, and currently we have conserver client (also a daemon) attach to local IOCs.
 In our templated unit file, we specified that logging from procServ would go to `/var/log/procServ/<iocname>` (which we inspect with e.g. `less` or could monitor like `tail -f /path/to/logfile`), and since we included `dbl > PV.list` in the startup script, we will also print out a database list upon IOC initialization.
 This will be placed in `/var/run/procServ/<iocname>` since we executed procServ with `--chdir=/var/run/procServ/%i` in the unit file.

-As we're now dealing with multiple system daemons, yet another useful troubleshooting utility is *journalctl*, which is used to query the contents of the systemd journal.
+As we are now dealing with multiple system daemons, yet another useful troubleshooting utility is *journalctl*, which is used to query the contents of the systemd journal.
 We will not go in-depth into how to use journalctl, but here are some examples of how we could use it to troubleshoot our services:

 ```console
 [iocuser@host:~]$ sudo journalctl --since yesterday